EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 I've tried to break down these "engaging qualities" into three categories: relatability, likability and interestingness.

-I'll be the first to admit that these categories aren't perfect but I think having things broken down helps make them more understandable and easier to identify in your characters.
+I'll be the first to admit that these categories aren't perfect, but I think having things broken down helps make them more understandable and easier to identify in your characters.
 As always, do what works best for you.
 Feel free to build your own categories or do away with them entirely.

 I want to make it very clear that I absolutely believe **your characters don't need to have all of these qualities**.
 Many of the greatest characters only have two or even a single quality that makes them enjoyable to read about (think Darth Vader in episode 4).
 Take each of the following points simply as one of many possible directions you can take your characters.

 <br>

 **Relatable** characters are those that we can see ourselves in.
-They're the every-man, struggling with the same conflicts that we do every day.
+They're the every-person, struggling with the same conflicts that we do every day.
 Luke Skywalker, Harry Potter and Jim Halpert are all relatable characters.

 - **Have your characters struggle with the same things we do or react in a similar way that we would.** Maybe they have a jerk boss at a job they hate.
 Maybe they feel overwhelmed after having been plucked out of their normal lives and thrown into the middle of a massive conflict between good and evil (almost all Hero's Journey stories have relatable, "fish out of water" main characters).
 By having your characters respond to situations the way the reader would, they feel "ordinary" and thus become more relatable.
 This is a dangerous road to tread however.
 Average is often synonymous with boring when it comes to story writing.
 Make sure to give your characters some sort of attribute that helps them stand out.